-OneUI 2.0 from Samsung is a refined version of what they released last year and it is based on Android 10.
+OneUI 2.0 from Samsung is a refined version of what they released last year and it is based on Android 10, we have also covered other tips and tricks for samsung phones.
 You might not notice but there are some changes in the OneUI 2.0 which might come in handy to you.
 Based on those changes, here is a list of 10 tips and tricks which will make your smartphone experience better.

 Disable Bixby Home and Side Key

 Samsung is been using Bixby as its default assistant since the release of Galaxy S8 series smartphones.
 There was even a dedicated button to wake Bixby but people didn’t like it so Samsung dropped the dedicated Bixby button in later phones.
 Now, Samsung uses the power button to launch Bixby and there is a Bixby page on the home screen.

 If you use Bixby on your phone and you like that Bixby Home, then it’s okay.
 If not, there you can disable it from the Settings.
 Go to settings > Advanced Features > Side Key and select Power off menu under Press and hold settings.
 To disable the Bixby Home page, just tap and hold the home screen and disable the Bixby Home using the toggle.